The Nissan Kicks compact SUV comes in the price range of Rs 9.55 lakh – Rs 14.65 lakh.

 Nissan Kicks Price in India

-Nissan’s new compact SUV is built on the Renault Captur’s heavily localised platform and share its powertrains with its donor sibling.
-This will help the carmaker curb its manufacturing cost and come up with competitive pricing.
-Prices of the Nissan Kicks are likely to start from Rs 10 lakh for the base model and go up to Rs 16 lakh for the fully-loaded top trim.
-If launched at this price point, it will give a tough competition to the Hyundai Creta and the Renault Captur/Duster.
+Nissan’s new compact SUV is built on the Renault Captur’s heavily localised platform and shares its powertrains with its donor sibling.
+This has helped the carmaker curb its manufacturing cost and come up with competitive pricing.
+Prices of the Nissan Kicks start from Rs 9.55 lakh for the base model and go up to Rs 14.65 lakh for the fully-loaded top trim.
+Renault-Nissan’s Oragadam-based facility near Chennai serves as production hub for the compact SUV.
 Read – New Nissan Leaf Is Coming To India

 Nissan Kicks Exterior